alihaiderx15/Conduit/README.md

 ## Setup and Running (Windows)

-Open the Folder in VS code or CMD.Conduit needs Python 3.11–3.13.
+Open the Folder in VS code or CMD.
+Conduit needs Python 3.11–3.13.
 Run setup once, then launch with `main.py`:

 ```cmd
 py setup.py